ysin1128/Arduino_Serial_I2C_SPI/README.md

 # Arduino_Serial_I2C_SPI
 Sketch to use Arduino as I2C/SPI tool with Serial I/F.

-Latest Sketch for Windows / Android app: sketch_I2C_SPI_bin_R12.ino
+Latest Sketch for Windows / Android app: sketch_I2C_SPI_bin_R13.ino

 for Windows App ver.
 5.0 or Later

 for Android App ver.
 3.0 or Later

-Old Sketch for Windows / Android app: sketch_I2C_SPI_bin_R10.ino

-for Windows App ver.
-4.2

-for Android App ver.
-2.1

 Windows app and Android app are available.